Contents

 Stepping Commands

-• step (step into) - enters the function call on the current line
+• step (step into): enters the function call on the current line

-• finish (step out) - runs until the current function returns
+• finish (step out): runs until the current function returns

-• continue - resumes execution until the next breakpoint
+• continue: runs until the next breakpoint

 Reverse Debugging (GDB Only)